shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Custom Item Values [/h1]

-This mod supports full customization with item values.
+This mod supports full customization on all item values.
 To do so:
-1. Edit the config.json located at SteamLibrary/steamapps/workshop/content/3009300/3739568852/config.json.
+1. Edit the config.json that ships with this mod (located at SteamLibrary/steamapps/workshop/content/3009300/3739568852/config.json).
-2. Run apply_config.bat to auto-generate the item effect text with the new values.
-If you don't do this, the mod will still use your custom values, but the values in the effect text may not match.
+2. Run apply_config.bat (also located at SteamLibrary/steamapps/workshop/content/3009300/3739568852/apply_config.bat) to auto-generate the item effect text with the new values.
+If you don't do this, the mod will still use your custom values, but the item effect's text may not match.
+3. Re-run the game and open your save.
+No need to disable/re-enable the mod if you already had it running in the save!

 [h1] Known Issues [/h1]